asimsek/CMSDijetCaloScoutingRun2/README.md

 > Change the `Fullyear` variable inside the `Compare_XsecFits` script.
 [2016, 2017, 2018, RunII]

+> For RunII, you need to use hadd and merge the fit results from the `Reading_workspace.C` script!

 ```sh
 root -l -b -q Compare_XsecFits.C
 ```